SCSI2Pi/PiSCSI Comparison

 SASI hard drive support SASI hard drive emulation, including backup/restore

-With tar or SIMH files as image files,
+Extensive tape drive (streamer) support With tar files or SIMH files as images,

 support for filemarks, navigation, variable block sizes, ...